 Nutritional Therapy and Supplements

 - Improving overall diet will improve the strength of the immune system and improve symptoms.
 It is important to nourish and strengthen the tissue under attack, the skin.
-I recommend my Paleo Live to 110™ Diet to completely nourish the body.
+I recommend the Modern Paleo diet to completely nourish the body.

 - Other suspected deficiencies include para-amino-benzoic acid (PABA), tyrosine, and copper.